MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/connect-with-customers.md

 ## Add a note to an activity

-Notes helps you to provide more information about the activity.
+Notes help you to provide more information about the activity.
 The provided information is displayed on the record's **Timeline** wall, which helps the stakeholders to refer this information when required.

 >[!NOTE]
 >If you are using customs forms for the records and the **Timeline** wall is not add to the form, add the **Timeline** section the forms.
 More information: [Add, configure, move, or delete sections on a form](/power-apps/maker/model-driven-apps/add-move-or-delete-sections-on-form)